Configure AWS Glue Triggers

 state: SUCCEEDED

-Some workflows begin with crawlers discovering new data, then trigger jobs to process what was found.
+Some pipelines start with crawlers that discover new data, then trigger jobs to process what was found.

 import * as pulumi from "@pulumi/pulumi";